Cloudera acquires Octopai's platform to enhance metadata management capabilities

 Centralized analysis for data located in multiple provinces

-Dalhousie University is Atlantic Canada's leading research-intensive university and a driver of the region's intellectual, social and economic development.
+Dalhousie University is Atlantic Canada's leading research-intensive university and a driver of the region's intellectual, social, and economic development.

 Located in the heart of Halifax, Nova Scotia, with an Agricultural Campus in Truro/Bible Hill, Dalhousie is a truly national and international university, with more than half of its 19,000 students coming from outside of the province.
 Dal’s 6,000 faculty and staff foster a vibrant, purpose-driven community that celebrated 200 years of academic excellence in 2018.

 Within Dalhousie is Health Data Nova Scotia (HDNS), which provides access to de-identified, linkable health data in a secure, controlled environment.
-The HDNS team works in partnership with the Maritime SPOR SUPPORT Unit (MSSU) to bring together health policy decision makers, health care professionals, researchers, patients and caregivers to address priority health topics, create and strengthen data-sharing partnerships, and maximize the utility of data resources to support patient-oriented research.
+The HDNS team works in partnership with the Maritime SPOR SUPPORT Unit (MSSU) to bring together health policy decision makers, healthcare professionals, researchers, patients, and caregivers to address priority health topics, create and strengthen data-sharing partnerships, and maximize the utility of data resources to support patient-oriented research.

 HDNS strives to conduct research that is relevant and applicable to improve the health of those in the Maritimes and beyond.
 Key areas of focus include chronic disease prevention and management, primary health care, and mental health as well as healthcare planning, policies, medical research, treatments and outcomes.
 HDNS aims to provide researchers with better insights into specific diseases and treatment options and help people live healthier lives.